do3-173/ANNT_PSI/ANNT_PSI_2021/Isolation Game/README.md

 ## About

-The Isolation Knight Game is a two-player strategy game hosted within the ANNT_PSI 2021 project.
+The Isolation Knight Game is a two-player strategy game made for the ANNT PSI 2021 project.
 Players control knights on an 8x8 chessboard.
 The objective is to move your knight in such a way that your opponent is left with no valid moves.
 Knights move in typical chess L-shapes, and once a square is visited, it cannot be visited again.
 The game ends when one of the knights cannot make a valid move.
 The player with the immobile knight loses.
 The game provides the option to play against an AI agent, making it even more challenging.

 ![Screenshot of the Isolation Knight Game](./figs/game_screenshot.png)
 ## Installation